awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 + `aws:SourceVpc` limits access to requests from the specified VPC\.
 + `aws:SourceVpce` limits access to requests from the specified VPC endpoint\.

-If you use these condition keys in a key policy statement that allows or denies access to AWS KMS CMKs, you might inadvertently deny access to AWS services that use AWS KMS on your behalf\.
+If you use these condition keys to control access to KMS keys, you might inadvertently deny access to AWS services that use AWS KMS on your behalf\.

 Take care to avoid a situation like the [IP address condition keys](#conditions-aws-ip-address) example\.
-If you restrict requests for a CMK to a VPC or VPC endpoint, calls to AWS KMS from an integrated service, such as Amazon S3 or Amazon EBS, might fail\.
+If you restrict requests for a KMS key to a VPC or VPC endpoint, calls to AWS KMS from an integrated service, such as Amazon S3 or Amazon EBS, might fail\.
 This can happen even if the source request ultimately originates in the VPC or from the VPC endpoint\.

 ## AWS KMS condition keys<a name="conditions-kms"></a>

 AWS KMS provides an additional set of predefined condition keys that you can use in key policies and IAM policies\.
 These condition keys are specific to AWS KMS\.
-For example, you can use the `kms:EncryptionContext:context-key` condition key to require a particular [encryption context](concepts.md#encrypt_context) when controlling access to an AWS KMS symmetric customer master key \(CMK\)\.
+For example, you can use the `kms:EncryptionContext:context-key` condition key to require a particular [encryption context](concepts.md#encrypt_context) when controlling access to a symmetric KMS key\.

 **Conditions for an API operation request**

-Many AWS KMS condition keys control access to a CMK based on the value of a parameter in the request for an AWS KMS operation\.
-For example, you can use the [kms:CustomerMasterKeySpec](#conditions-kms-customer-master-key-spec) condition key in an IAM policy to allow use of the [CreateKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateKey.html) operation only when the value of the `CustomerMasterKeySpec` parameter in the `CreateKey` request is `RSA_4096`\.
+Many AWS KMS condition keys control access to a KMS key based on the value of a parameter in the request for an AWS KMS operation\.
+For example, you can use the [kms:KeySpec](#conditions-kms-key-spec) condition key in an IAM policy to allow use of the [CreateKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateKey.html) operation only when the value of the `KeySpec` parameter in the `CreateKey` request is `RSA_4096`\.

 This type of condition works even when the parameter doesn't appear in the request, such as when you use the parameter's default value\.
-For example you can use the [kms:CustomerMasterKeySpec](#conditions-kms-customer-master-key-spec) condition key to allow users to use the `CreateKey` operation only when the value of the `CustomerMasterKeySpec` parameter is `SYMMETRIC_DEFAULT`, which is the default value\.
-This condition allows requests that have the `CustomerMasterKeySpec` parameter with the `SYMMETRIC_DEFAULT` value and requests that have no `CustomerMasterKeySpec` parameter\.
+For example you can use the [kms:KeySpec](#conditions-kms-key-spec) condition key to allow users to use the `CreateKey` operation only when the value of the `KeySpec` parameter is `SYMMETRIC_DEFAULT`, which is the default value\.
+This condition allows requests that have the `KeySpec` parameter with the `SYMMETRIC_DEFAULT` value and requests that have no `KeySpec` parameter\.

-**Conditions for CMKs used in API operations**
+**Conditions for KMS keys used in API operations**

-Some AWS KMS condition keys can control access to operations based on a property of the CMK that is used in the operation\.
-For example, you can use the [kms:KeyOrigin](#conditions-kms-key-origin) condition to allow principals to call [GenerateDataKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html) on a CMK only when the `Origin` of the CMK is `AWS_KMS`\.
+Some AWS KMS condition keys can control access to operations based on a property of the KMS key that is used in the operation\.
+For example, you can use the [kms:KeyOrigin](#conditions-kms-key-origin) condition to allow principals to call [GenerateDataKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html) on a KMS key only when the `Origin` of the KMS key is `AWS_KMS`\.
 To find out if a condition key can be used in this way, see the description of the condition key\.

-The operation must be a *CMK resource operation*, that is, an operation that is authorized for a particular CMK\.
-To identify the CMK resource operations, in the [Actions and Resources Table](kms-api-permissions-reference.md#kms-api-permissions-reference-table), look for a value of `CMK` in the `Resources` column for the operation\.
-If you use this type of condition key with an operation that is not authorized for a particular CMK resource, like [ListKeys](https://docs.aws.amazon.com/kms/latest/APIReference/API_ListKeys.html), the permission is not effective because the condition can never be satisfied\.
-There is no CMK resource involved in authorizing the `ListKeys` operation and no `CustomerMasterKeySpec` property\.
+The operation must be a *KMS key resource operation*, that is, an operation that is authorized for a particular KMS key\.
+To identify the KMS key resource operations, in the [Actions and Resources Table](kms-api-permissions-reference.md#kms-api-permissions-reference-table), look for a value of `KMS key` in the `Resources` column for the operation\.
+If you use this type of condition key with an operation that is not authorized for a particular KMS key resource, like [ListKeys](https://docs.aws.amazon.com/kms/latest/APIReference/API_ListKeys.html), the permission is not effective because the condition can never be satisfied\.
+There is no KMS key resource involved in authorizing the `ListKeys` operation and no `KeySpec` property\.

 The following topics describe each AWS KMS condition key and include example policy statements that demonstrate policy syntax\.